mauchede/docker-certificate/README.md

 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.

+__Note__: Use the script `bin/build-image` to test your modifications locally.

+If you like / use this project, please let me known by adding a [★](https://help.github.com/articles/about-stars/) on the [GitHub repository](https://github.com/mauchede/docker-certificates).

 ## Credits

 The used script has been created by [paulczar](https://github.com/paulczar).

-If you like / use this project, please let me known by adding a [★](https://help.github.com/articles/about-stars/) on the [GitHub repository](https://github.com/mauchede/docker-certificates).

 ## Links